-New Balance Minimus 10v1, a cult favorite among minimalist runners.
-There's very little upper padding, with only a perfunctory layer of material to insinuate a sockliner, so there's nothing to hang onto the heat or hold sweat.
+If you want the ultimate in breathability, you'll find yourself in a super spartan shoe, the New Balance Minimus 10v1, a cult favorite among minimalist runners.
+There's minimal upper padding, with only a perfunctory layer of material to insinuate a sockliner, so there's nothing to hang onto the heat or hold sweat.
 These are about the best you can find in breathability, but their level of support, comfort, and sole cushioning are…well…spartan.

-For an excellent pace-setter, $130 is a fair asking price.
+For such an excellent pace-setter, it comes with a fair asking price.
 You're unlikely to find many other worthwhile lightweight racing flats that aren't in the same price range.

 — Ryan Baham